-Schools should have arrangements in place with extended school providers and contractors to make sure that anyone who will be coming onto school site and working with children has been subject to the appropriate level of DBS check and safer recruitment processes.
+Sydenham School will have arrangements in place with extended school providers and contractors to make sure that anyone who will be coming onto the school site and working with children has been subject to the appropriate level of DBS check and safer recruitment processes.

-15.15.
-Mental Health, Self-Harm and Suicidal Ideation
+14.15 Mental Health/Self-Harm

-Mental health problems affect about 1 in 10 children and young people.
+Mental health problems affect about 1 in 10 children and young people and this may have increased even further as a result of the pandemic.
 They include depression, anxiety and conduct disorder, including self-harm, and are often a direct response to what is happening in their lives.